 - Pelvic floor exercises

 You may know them as kegels.
 Performing kegel exercises strengthens the pelvic floor muscles so they are stronger and more successful at holding in urine, preventing bladder leakage during pregnancy.
 Read how to perfect your pelvic floor routine here.

 Adopting a ‘go’ schedule can take some urgency out of your urination and bring some predictability to your toilet trips.
 Start out by going to the toilet every two hours, whether you feel the urge to urinate or not.
 Adjust your schedule if you feel you need to go more frequently.
 Maintaining an empty bladder can minimise little leaks throughout the day.

 Gaining weight during pregnancy is healthy - and also inevitable.
 However, making sure not to put on too much weight can go a long way in alleviating the symptoms of pregnancy incontinence.

 - Wear protection

-Wear a urinary incontinence liner or pad from Always Discreet to protect your underwear and keep you feeling fresh, clean and comfortable.
+Wear a urinary incontinence liner or pad from Always Discreet to protect your underwear and to keep you feeling fresh, clean and comfortable.
 Always have taken their trusted absorbency technology and applied it to urinary products, for bladder protection that is thin, feminine and flexible – nothing like the bulky incontinence products you may be used to.
-Always Discreet is specially formulated for urine loss versus the traditional feminine hygiene products you might use for your period that are formulated for menstrual blood, which is more viscous than urine.
+Always Discreet is specially formulated for urine loss, whereas the traditional feminine hygiene products you might use for your period are formulated for menstrual blood, which is more viscous than urine.
 Always Discreet liners and pads absorb leaks and odours within seconds, keeping you dry and protected, so that you can successfully manage your pregnancy incontinence for an enjoyable and comfortable pregnancy.